How to Declutter Your Schedule

 For instance, I took an extra job with my department a couple of years ago.
 It only required about 7-10 hours a week, but I found that it was killing me.
 Last semester, as I was singing the lead in an opera, teaching 24 students, AND working this little 7 hour a week job, I realized that I couldn’t sustain that any longer.
 We can’t forget that I also have three busy children and a household to run.
 I was staying up way too late at night trying to finish things for this job and it was just too much.

 So, I quit.
 I first worked on getting my blog to an income level where I could justify quitting that job, and once I achieved that, I quit.
 Now I may stay up way too late at night blogging, but it is something I find enjoyable.
-It is something I was already doing when I had the other job, so I have essentially found 10 hours a week in my schedule.
+It is also something I was already doing when I had the other job, so I have essentially found 10 hours a week in my schedule.

 If I don’t waste all that new found time on Facebook, I can get a lot of great things done in my life!